Long-Term Investors Should Continue To Hold Microsoft Ahead Of Thursday's Earnings

 On the costs of goods sold (COGS) side, total P&BP COGS have increased significantly in recent years.
 However, a significant driver of the year-over-year increase has been associated with LinkedIn (more than half of which is non-cash amortization expense that will decline over the coming years).
 I believe the increase in COGS due to LinkedIn is masking improving underlying contribution margins for the company’s P&BP cloud businesses as they begin to scale the significant cloud infrastructure investments made in recent years.

 The following slide from the company’s Financial Analyst Briefing in May demonstrates that the company’s Commercial Cloud business, which Office 365 Commercial represents more than 2/3rds of, has high contribution margins.
 These high contribution margins are driving increased gross margins as the company continues to scale its significant cloud infrastructure investments and associated fixed costs.

 Using the rough numbers provided in the chart, a 50% gross margin on $14.8 billion of Commercial Cloud revenue would imply $7.4 billion of gross profit in FY2017, up approximately 72% from the $4.3 billion implied for FY2016.
 The $3.1 billion increase in gross profit on a $5.3 billion increase in revenue would imply Commercial Cloud contribution margins of nearly 60% in FY2017.
 This compares to approximately 46% contribution margins implied for the Commercial Cloud business in FY2016 versus FY2015.

 The year-to-date increase in P&BP operating expenses (OPEX) in FY2017 versus FY2016 has also been significantly impacted by the company’s acquisition of LinkedIn.
 OPEX excluding those related to LinkedIn (which also includes significant non-cash amortization) grew only 1% in Q3.
 The company, under CFO Amy Hood’s watchful eye, has been extremely diligent in managing expenses in recent years.
 I expect this same discipline to continue going forward and the recent sales force reorganization is further evidence that it should.

-Excluding operating losses related to LinkedIn (again, these loses are almost entirely caused by non-cash amortization charges related to the acquisition) I believe the company’s P&BP segment would have achieved 6% operating income growth in Q3 versus the 7% decline reported on a GAAP basis.
+Excluding operating losses related to LinkedIn (again, these loses are almost entirely caused by non-cash amortization charges related to the acquisition), I believe the company’s P&BP segment would have achieved 6% operating income growth in Q3 versus the 7% decline reported on a GAAP basis.

 Moving forward, I expect growth in P&BP’s COGS and OPEX to moderate significantly as the cloud business continues to scale, expenses are managed carefully, the company laps the one-time bump in expenses related to the LinkedIn acquisition, and amortization related to LinkedIn begins to decline.
 The net result is that I expect total P&BP operating income to grow very significantly through FY2021.

 (Note: These are estimates, growth rates may not match those reported by Microsoft due to rounding, and estimates for FY2016, Q1-Q2 of FY2017, and total FY2017 include actual LinkedIn contributions and not stand-alone estimates)